-Furthermore my mum is an adult A&E nurse and she is fantastic.
+Furthermore my mum is an adult A&E nurse and she's fantastic!
 I may be biased because she is my mum, but I hope to be as knowledgeable, compassionate and caring as my mum one day.

 I enjoy many aspects of my course.
-The theory side of the course is great because it teaches you the skills that apply to practice, and the practical side of the course is a great opportunity to apply that new learning before going on placement.
+The theory side of it is great because it teaches you the skills that apply to practice, and the practical side of the course is a great opportunity to apply that new learning before going on clinical placement.

+The Students' Union are great at organising events and there is always something going on!
 The facilities on campus are also brilliant, even the food and drink (Lakeside Restaurant make an awesome white hot chocolate!) and the Library is an endless Tardis of information.
-Across the board all Surrey staff, from the teachers to the shop assistants, are extremely helpful.”